kamini8888/hellohelper-chatbot/README.md

 JavaScript: For handling user input and generating dynamic responses.

 Responsive Design: Ensures the chatbot is accessible on both desktop and mobile devices.

+##Try these prompts to interact with HelloHelper:
+"What is a browser?"

+"How do I set up an email?"

+"How do I connect to Wi-Fi?"

+"Tell me about WhatsApp."

+"What is Facebook?"

+"How do I shop online?"

+"How do I send a message?"

+"How do I use Zoom?"

+"How do I create a password?"

+"What is Google Search?"

+"How do I use email?"

+"How do I update my phone?"

+"Help!"